|

 Available as both dried mushrooms and powder-filled capsules.

-Vegetarian size 0 capsules containing
+Vegetarian size 0 capsules

 powder per capsule.